Ten of Cups

 Astrologia

 Assertive whilst understanding others; moving together as a team.
 Strong on self-expression and the creative arts.
 Intuitive and strong emotional connection with their surroundings.
-Can have problems with over-idealization and/or lack of focus leading to arguments.
+Can have problems with over-idealization and/or lack of focus, leading to arguments.

 Ten of Cups

-The Ten of Cups represents the reward at the end of the journey; emotional completion.
-It is exactly what the card shows - a bed of roses.
+The Ten of Cups represents the reward at the end of the journey: emotional completion.
+It is exactly what the card shows: a bed of roses.

-The reason?
-Your wishes have already been fulfilled in the previous card (Nine of Cups) and now you are living the result.
-Sounds like bliss.
-If the Nine of Cups was the Wish Card, then the Ten takes it up a level and becomes the Happy ever after ending.
+Your wishes were fulfilled in the previous card (the Nine of Cups), and you are now living the result.
+If the Nine is the 'Wish Card', the Ten is the 'Happily Ever After'.

 The reverse card is the same, except there are thorns in amongst the roses.
 That happy ever after doesn’t last long at all, because relationships are not as they should be.